etcd-io/etcd/Documentation/runtime-configuration.md

 etcd: this member has been permanently removed from the cluster.
 Exiting.
 ```

-Removal of the leader is safe, but the cluster will be out of progress for a period of election timeout because it needs to elect the new leader.
+It is safe to remove the leader, however the cluster will be inactive while a new leader is elected.
+This duration is normally the period of election timeout plus the voting process.

-### Add a Member
+### Add a New Member

 Adding a member is a two step process:

  * Add the new member to the cluster via the [members API](https://github.com/coreos/etcd/blob/master/Documentation/other_apis.md#post-v2members) or the `etcdctl member add` command.
- * Start the member with the correct configuration.
+ * Start the new member with the new cluster configuration, including a list of the updated members (existing members + the new member).

-Using `etcdctl` let's add the new member to the cluster:
+Using `etcdctl` let's add the new member to the cluster by specifing its [name](configuration.md#-name) and [advertised peer URLs](configuration.md#-initial-advertise-peer-urls):

 ```
 $ etcdctl member add infra3 http://10.0.1.13:2380
-added member 9bf1b35fc7761a23 to cluster ETCD_NAME="infra3"
+added member 9bf1b35fc7761a23 to cluster

+ETCD_NAME="infra3"
 ETCD_INITIAL_CLUSTER="infra0=http://10.0.1.10:2380,infra1=http://10.0.1.11:2380,infra2=http://10.0.1.12:2380,infra3=http://10.0.1.13:2380"
 ETCD_INITIAL_CLUSTER_STATE=existing
 ```

-> Notice that infra3 was added to the cluster using its advertised peer URL.
+`etcdctl` has informed the cluster about the new member and printed out the environment variables needed to successfully start it.
 Now start the new etcd process with the relevant flags for the new member:

 ```